hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/OrderApproval.md

 This step synchronizes NetSuite sales order IDs with orders in HotWax Commerce for tracking and identification.
 This step enables cross-referencing and linkage between orders in both systems, paving the way for accurate tracking and management.

-The synchronization of Sales Order IDs from NetSuite to HotWax Commerce is a critical step as it serves as an indicator that the orders in HotWax Commerce have been successfully integrated into NetSuite.
-Additionally, it is an essential step for various functions, including the creation of item fulfillment, return authorization, and customer deposit records in NetSuite.
+The synchronization of Sales Order IDs from NetSuite to HotWax Commerce  serves as an indicator that the orders in HotWax Commerce have been successfully integrated into NetSuite.
+Additionally, it is an essential step for various functions, including the creation of item fulfillment, return authorization, and customer deposit records in NetSuite. *** NOTE

 <figure><img src="../../../.gitbook/assets/12.png" alt=""><figcaption><p>Sales order IDs synced from NetSuite to HotWax Commerce</p></figcaption></figure>